dotnet/upgrade-assistant/docs/roslyn_best_practices.md

 The trees generated by this API will try to respect user preferences when possible.
 For example, generating MemberAccessExpression(SyntaxNode, String) will be done in a way such that `this.` or `Me.` will be simplified according to user preference if any `ReduceAsync(Document, OptionSet, CancellationToken)` overload is called.

 ### 3. Beware of Trivia
-When replacing a SyntaxNode consider whether or not the node you're replacing had trivia.
-Trivia, the spacing we use to make code more readable, can vary from team to team.
+When replacing a SyntaxNode consider whether the node you're replacing had trivia.
+Trivia, the blank space we use to make code more readable, can vary from team to team.
 Not everyone puts a space after an assignment operator and if there are two spaces, or a tab, after the assignment operator then the code fixer should respect the file's original formatting.

 **Do**
 * Use the `WithLeadingTrivia` and `WithTrailingTrivia` extension methods to preserve trivia when creating new nodes.